Highland Park ISD Board of Trustees

 Tom Sharpe was elected to the Highland Park Independent School District Board of Trustees in May 2017.
 Prior to being elected to the Board, he served as a member of the District’s Finance Committee since 2011.
 He previously served on the Demographic Advisory Committee in 2010.

 Sharpe is Vice President of Compatriot Capital, Inc., a real estate investment and operating company, and a subsidiary of Sammons Enterprises, one of the largest private companies in the United States.
 Prior to Compatriot Capital, Tom was in senior management at Savoya (a travel logistics firm) and Watermark Community Church.
 Before his time at Watermark, Sharpe was a partner at E2M Partners, a private equity firm focused on commercial real estate investment, which followed several years working for JPMorgan in its mid-corporate investment banking division.
 Raised in the Park Cities, he attended Armstrong Elementary, McCulloch Middle School and Highland Park High School, where he graduated as valedictorian in 1992.
 Sharpe received a BS in Computer Systems Engineering from Stanford University in 1996 and earned an MBA from Duke University’s Fuqua School of Business in 2003.
 Prior to business school, he was a Lieutenant in the US Navy where he served as a junior officer aboard the USS Salt Lake City (SSN 716), a nuclear-powered fast-attack submarine.

 Sharpe has volunteered with several organizations around the community, including the UP Elementary Dads Club (President, 2010-2011), Boy Scout Troop 82 and the Park Cities YMCA, through which he has coached numerous teams for his three children.
-He and his wife, Catherine, have three children who attend HPISD schools: Jack, a sophomore at Highland Park High School; Tyler, a freshman at HPHS; and Campbell, a sixth-grader at MIS.
+He and his wife, Catherine, have three children who attend HPISD schools: Jack, a junior at HPHS; Tyler, a sophomore at HPHS; and Campbell, a seventh-grader at HPMS.
 The Sharpes are active members of Watermark Community Church.